Web Analytics Made Easy - Statcounter

 Subtropical climate zones generally include Planting Zones 9-10a.
 Lowest temps normally go from about 20 to 35oF/-6.7 to 1.7oC.

 This includes arid zones.
-If that's you, see which may be your best palm tree for backyard surroundings.
+If that's you, consider which are best palm trees for backyard surroundings.

 Landscaping With Solitary Trunked Backyard Palm Trees